jessebmurray/COVID-19/README.md

 | Dallam County, Texas             |       -830.803 |
 | Johnson County, Nebraska         |       -818.163 |

+(A list of all the residuals for every County for both the Gradient Boost as well as the Gradient Boost averaged with the median is provided in `both_residuals.csv` in the `public_data` folder.)

 #### Gradient Boost Most Predictive Features from US Census

 ![](plots/xg_features.png)

 ![](plots/xgb_median_performance.png)